 COSTCOM computes equipment damage accumulation rates and dollar costs for baseload and cycling operation.
 This is done by drawing real-time measurements from the DCS system and computing stresses and damage accumulation.
-This approach draws on Intertek AIM’s cost of cycling analysis that derives dollar costs for defined load transients.
+This approach draws on Intertek’s cost of cycling analysis that derives dollar costs for defined load transients.

 Power plants that often start, stop, cycle, two shift, and operate above a unit's rating impact the life of the unit and total associated unit operating costs.

 Intertek has developed a real-time operations product called COSTCOM that is specifically calibrated to display the maintenance, capital replacement, and wear-and-tear costs associated with these potentially damaging operations.